MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/moving-to-production/app-center.md

 * As an enterprise app store across an organization.
 * During development to distribute applications within a team.

+> <b>Note: to build the iOS AppCenter Installer application, MobileFirst 7.1 is required

 #### Jump to:

 * [Installing and configuring](#installAndConfig)